5 biggest winners and losers in college basketball this week

-- The fifth week of the 2019-2020 basketball season has come and gone, and the AP Top 25 Poll looks pretty similar to how it did last week.
+- The sixth week of the 2019-2020 basketball season has come and gone, and the AP Top 25 Poll had quite a shakeup in the top-10.

-- Jordan Nwora and the Louisville Cardinals remain at the top of the AP Poll for the second consecutive week after downing the red-hot Michigan Wolverines at the KFC Yum!
-Center Tuesday.
+- Huge losses for the previously top-ranked Louisville Cardinals and the No. 3, No. 4, and No. 5 teams have given us a new No. 1 and some new names near the top of the rankings.

-- Along with the No. 5 Wolverines, the Kansas Jayhawks, Ohio State Buckeyes, and Maryland Terrapins round out the top five.
+- The Kansas Jayhawks now sit atop the college basketball world, while the Gonzaga Bulldogs, Louisville Cardinals, Duke Blue Devils, and Ohio State Buckeyes round out the top five.

-- The ACC leads all conferences with five teams in the AP Top 25 Poll, while the Big Ten and Bieg East follow close behind with four apiece in the rankings.
+- The Big Ten leads all conferences with five teams in the AP Top 25 Poll, while the ACC and Big 12 follow close behind with four apiece in the rankings.

 - Here are the five biggest winners and losers of Week 5 of the college basketball season.